Defence Animal Training Regiment

 The Defence Animal Training Regiment (DATR) is a training establishment, based in Melton Mowbray, east Leicestershire.
 It trains animals, of which the most numerous are dogs, for all three armed forces.
 Its headquarters are also the principal base of the Royal Army Veterinary Corps.

 History

+The site at Melton Mowbray succeeded the former Army School of Equitation at Weedon in Northamptonshire.
 The Army first occupied the Melton Mowbray site in 1946, and it became known as the Defence Animal Centre, a title which remained current until 2018.
 RAF Police dogs began to be trained at the centre from 1994, after merging RAF and Army dog training in April 1991.
-The Army School of Equitation's indoor riding school was opened by Princess Anne on 28 February 2008.
+An indoor riding school was opened by Princess Anne on 28 February 2008.

 Regimental structure

 The Defence Animal Training Regiment consists of three training squadrons and one training school, which are all based at Remount Barracks in Melton Mowbray.